Portree, Isle of Skye, Scotland

 RasPi Flow Meter In A Pinch - Part 1

-META: This first part is about the problem that caused me to build the solution.
-Part 2 is about the solution.
 My new place has an awesome feature that was disabled when I moved in - a reverse osmosis water filter!
 It’s not a whole-house hookup, it’s just for the refrigerator and a dedicated tap on the sink.
 We definitely wanted to use this thing!
-At first, I just turned it on and it seemed to work fine.…
+At first, I just turned it on and it seemed to work fine.
+However, with a little time, I noticed that the output water from the filter never seemed to stop, and there was a small leak on the “filtered water” side…

 Read more »